hepatitis

 Hepatitis B

-Hepatitis B is a much more severe and longer-lasting disease than hepatitis A. It may occur as an acute disease, or, in about 5 to 10 percent of cases, the illness may become chronic and lead to permanent liver damage.
+Hepatitis B is a much more severe and longer-lasting disease than hepatitis A. It may occur as an acute disease or become chronic and lead to permanent liver damage; infection in infancy is associated with a significantly increased risk of chronic disease.
 Symptoms usually appear from 40 days to 6 months after exposure to the hepatitis B virus (HBV).
-Those persons at greatest risk for contracting hepatitis B include intravenous drug users, sexual partners of individuals with the disease, health care workers who are not adequately immunized, and recipients of organ transplants or blood transfusions.
-A safe and effective vaccine against HBV is available and provides protection for at least five years.
-Passive immunization with hepatitis B immune globulin can also provide protection.
+Those persons at greatest risk for contracting hepatitis B include individuals who use drugs intravenously, sexual partners of individuals with the disease, and health care workers who are not adequately immunized.
+Testing has significantly reduced the risk of HBV transmission among recipients of organ transplants or blood transfusions.
 Approximately 1 in 10 patients with HBV infection becomes a carrier of the virus and may transmit it to others.
-Those who carry the virus are also 100 times more likely to develop liver cancer than persons without HBV in their blood.
+Those who carry the virus are also 100 times more likely to develop liver cancer.

 Hepatitis C